 You have a higher than average risk of developing ovarian cancer if 2 or more relatives on the same side of your family are diagnosed with ovarian cancer or breast cancer at a young age, particularly under the age of 50.

-If you think you are at increased risk of ovarian cancer, talk to your GP.
+Talk to your GP if you think you are at increased risk of ovarian cancer.